 Many universities, businesses, hotels, and airports have set up firewalls to block potentially harmful network traffic.
 These firewalls may also block your access to Library resources; however, most firewalls will allow VPN (Virtual Private Network) traffic.
-See CIT's information about installing VPN on your computer.
+Learn about Cornell VPN.

 If you still can't connect, go to our Technical Problem Report Form.